Presentation✯

 - the username

 - the type of Window Manager used on the server.
-In most cases, we use XFCE (
+In most cases, we use XFCE (for

 Example: